Aeon AI Risk Management

 MCP security review checklist for tool-connected AI.

-Aeon reviews MCP servers and tool-connected agents across inventory, permissions, command boundaries, authorization, secrets, logs, data paths, and recovery before deployment.
+Aeon reviews MCP servers and tool-connected agents across inventory, permissions, command boundaries, authorization, secrets, logs, data paths, recovery, and Access / Execute / Leak risk before deployment.

 Questions this page answers